redis/redis-doc/docs/getting-started/quickstart.md

 Or just using `sudo make install`.

-In the following documentation we assume that `/usr/local/bin` is in your `PATH` environment variable so that you can execute both the binaries without specifying the full path.
+In the following documentation we assume that `/usr/local/bin` is in your `PATH` environment variable so that you can execute both of the binaries without specifying the full path.

 Starting Redis
 ===